mapillary/mapillary_tools/README.md

 ##### Using additional advanced tools

- - sample* the video `path/to/video.mp4` into the directory `path/to/images`, at a sample interval 0.5 seconds.
+ - Sample the video `path/to/video.mp4` into the directory `path/to/images`, at a sample interval 0.5 seconds.

  ```bash
 mapillary_tools sample_video --import_path "path/to/images" --video_file "path/to/video.mp4" --sample_interval 0.5 --advanced